 For the purpose of this standard, the definitions given in IS 2062 and the following shall apply.

-3.1 U-U and V-V Axis — Lines passing through the centre of gravity of the profile of the section, representing the principal axes of the section.
+3.1 U-U and V-V Axis — Lines passing through the centre of gravity of the profile of the section, representing the principal axes of the section where U-U is the major axis and V-V is the minor axis.

 3.2 Y-Y Axis — A line passing through the centre of gravity of the profile of the sections and parallel to the axis of the web.